DigitalHistory/classroom_helper/README.md

 Included in this repo are lightly modified shell scripts from the original repo  as well as `classroom-helper.js`, a node script which is the most useful object here (probably).
 It is unfortunately poorly-documented and a bit chaotic.
 This readme is a work in progress and likely to be out of date, please feel free to ask questions or submit PR's.

+Goal is to make this installable as an npm module that can be run from a class repo, allowing an instructor to use own scripts based on examples.

 ## Configuration
-You'll need to ocpy the `.env-sample` file to `.env` and update the variable values.
+You'll need to copy the `.env-sample` file to `.env` **in the root directory of your project**  and update the variable values.
 If you run the script directly from your local repository (the new recommended method), you'll need a copy in that repository.
 Some of the newer fuctions also make reference to an `Assignments.json` file; to use them, you'll need to generate that and put it in the right place.

 The run `npm install`, you should be good.